prody/ProDy-website/tutorials/signdy_tutorial/overview.rst

                         distance_matrix=seqdist_matrix,
                         method='upgma')

-Similarily, once we obtain the RMSD matrix using :meth:`.PDBEnsemble.getRMSD`, we can calculate the structure-based tree:
+Similarily, once we obtain the RMSD matrix using :meth:`.PDBEnsemble.getRMSDs`, we can calculate the structure-based tree:

 .. ipython:: python